-5.4.3 When is the Test Project developed
+5.4.2 When is the Test Project developed

-The Test Project is developed according to the following timeline:
+The Test Project/modules are developed according to the following timeline:

-TIME ACTIVITY Three (3) months prior to the competition The industry partner supplies the completed Test Project to the Director of Skills Competitions.
-At the Competition (C-2 Familiarization Day) The secret items on the Infrastructure List is revealed to the Experts and Competitors.
-At the Competition C1.
-The Test Project is revealed to the Experts and Competitors.
+Time Activity Prior to the Competition The Test Project/modules are developed.
+Three (3) months prior to the competition The Test Project documents are sent to the WorldSkills International Skills Competitions Administration Manager.
+At the Competition on C-2 The secret items on the Infrastructure List are presented to Experts and Competitors.
+At the Competition on C1 The Test Project is presented to Experts and Competitors.